There’s a reason Yellowstone National Park gets over three million visitors a year.

 YELLOWSTONE GRAND CANYON.
 All I can say is “Wow!”
 It’s so true that it’s much more spectacular in person than looking at a picture.

-The power of the waterfall (we could stand literally right above the crest of it).
+The power of the waterfall (there’s a hike down to the brink of the falls).
 The depth of the canyon.
 The beauty.
-There’s the Upper Falls too, which might be better to see first 🙂
+There’s the Upper Falls too, which is only slightly less impressive than the Lower.

 THE GEYSERS AND HOT SPRINGS.
 Old Faithful is, of course, the most famous.
-We saw it erupt twice during our visit to the area.
+We saw it erupt twice during each of our visits to the area.
 Very cool.
 But there are hundreds of others too.

 Yellowstone hosts the largest geyser and hot spring collection in the world, thanks to the “super volcano” beneath the earth’s crust there.
 A little disconcerting certainly!